Probesys/agentj/docs/README.md

 - it mounts the code from your local `app/` folder into the app container
 - it exposes the database port to the host
 - it sets static IPs and specify DNS for some containers

+### Managing version branches

+For each minor version of AgentJ, we create a dedicated Git "patch" branch (e.g. [branch `2.1`](https://github.com/Probesys/agentj/tree/2.1)).
+This allows to release patch versions while working on major features on the `main` branch.

+Generally speaking, if you work on a new feature, start your branch from `main`.
+If you work on a bugfix, you should start your branch from the latest patch branch.
+Some maintenance tasks may also start from the patch branch if it can be helpful.
+Pull requests must target the corresponding branch.

+Maintainers must synchronize as often as possible the `main` branch with the latest patch branch by creating a branch from `main` and merge the patch branch in it.
+Then, follow the normal workflow by opening a pull request.

 ### Release a version